 Microfins, Guard Bar, and Microcomb

-Gillette razors have been specifically engineered to even out loose skin, but you may not be familiar with which parts of your razor accomplish this task.
+Gillette razors have been specifically engineered to even out loose skin.
+However, you may not be familiar with which parts of your razor accomplish this task.
 Perhaps up until now you thought that the microfins, guard bar and microcomb on your razor cartridges were simply decorative.

 Placed directly in front of the blades, microfins are soft, flexible, horizontal fins that gently stretch loose, gel-like facial skin, smoothing its surface and helping prevent shaving rash.